mozilla/price-tracker/docs/METRICS.md

 ## Analysis

-Data collected by the Price Alerts extension will be used to answer the following questions:
+Data collected by the Price Wise extension will be used to answer the following questions:

 Note: For any questions related to general user shopping behavior, the data about what sites users visit is limited to the Supported Sites for the MVP.